geek/graphi/README.md

 await server.register({ plugin: Graphi, options: { schema } });
 await server.start();

-server.plugins.graphi.publish('personCreated', { firstname: 'foo', lastname: 'bar', email: 'test@test.com' });
+server.plugins.graphi.publish('personCreated', { firstname: 'Peter', lastname: 'Pluck', email: 'test@test.com' });
 ```

-Any clients that are subscribed to the `personCreated` event for the person with `firstname = 'foo'` will receive the message that was published.
+Any clients that are subscribed to the `personCreated` event for the person with `firstname = 'Peter'` will receive the message that was published.

 At the moment clients are required to use a nes compatible library and to subscribe to events using the `client.subscribe` function.
-The path that clients should use depends on the message, but in the previous example this would be `'/personCreated/foo'`.
+The path that clients should use depends on the message, but in the previous example this would be `'/personCreated/peter'`.

 ## Joi scalar support